 Mental health issues affect millions of Americans every year.
 According to Bradley University’s infographic Mental Health in America, 18.1% of adults in the United States experienced mental health challenges in 2014 alone.

 Workplaces might wonder, how is that their problem?
-Why should they be concerned about the mental health issues that their employees might be dealing with in their free time?
+Why should they be concerned about the employee mental health issues that they are dealing with in their free time?
 The fallout of mental health challenges, unfortunately, is not confined to an employee’s personal time.

 - Increased employee absenteeism.